 Tying the knot under a canopy of palms, sunset pictures post-ceremony, and hibiscus cocktails are all perfect components of a tropical fête.
-It’s no wonder that tropical leaf wedding bouquets have stuck around the last several years: They exude effortlessly laid-back vibes only designs composed of brightly colored florals and leafy greens can.
+It’s no wonder that beach wedding bouquets featuring tropical florals and greenery have stuck around the last several years: They exude effortlessly laid-back vibes only designs composed of brightly colored florals and leafy greens can.
 “Tropical arrangements give a more free-spirited mood to a wedding,” says florist LaParis Phillips.

 Meet the Expert

 LaParis Phillips is the owner and lead designer of Brooklyn Blooms, a floral boutique in New York.

 So why should someone consider tropical florals for their wedding, especially when it comes to bouquets?
 For one, the wow factor is second to none.
 “Someone should consider a tropical bouquet because they are less traditional and can be super funky depending on the types of flowers that are used,” says Phillips.
 Out-of-the-box designs are definitely going to catch the eye of your guests, and you can actually do more with less, depending on the flowers you select.